Greville Charles Douglas1

 Thomas Carew Trollope, 3rd Baron Kesteven was born on 1 May 1891.2 He was the son of Major Hon.
 Robert Cranmer Trollope and Ethel Mary Carew.1 He died on 5 November 1915 at age 24, from wounds received in action on a transport off the Algerian coast, unmarried.2

-He gained the rank of Captain in the service of the Lincolnshire Yeomanry.2 He fought in the First World War.2 He succeeded to the title of 3rd Baron Kesteven, of Casewick, co.
-Lincoln [U.K., 1868] on 23 July 1915.2 He succeeded to the title of 9th Baronet Trollope, of Casewick, co.
+He gained the rank of Captain in the Lincolnshire Yeomanry.2 He fought in the First World War.2 He succeeded as the 3rd Baron Kesteven, of Casewick, co.
+Lincoln [U.K., 1868] on 23 July 1915.2 He succeeded as the 9th Baronet Trollope, of Casewick, co.
 Lincoln [E., 1642] on 23 July 1915.3 On his death, his barony became extinct.2

 Citations